sumidaca/sumidaca.github.io/projects/project-4.md

   - Semantic UI React
   - Meteor
   - MongoDB
-  - Github
+  - GitHub
   - Javascript
 summary: A database for the clubs associated with the University of Hawaii at Manoa.
 ---

 <img class="ui image" src="../images/landing.png">

-## What Is The Manoa Organization Database?
+## What Is the Manoa Organization Database?

 The Manoa Organization Database, or MOD, is a web application that serves as a database for the various clubs associated with UH Manoa developed for a group project in ICS 314.
 The app allows UH students to register for an account, scroll through a list of clubs to join, with descriptions and contact info for club officers should they be interested, and if they are a club officer they can edit the club page for any clubs that the are registered as a club officer for.